 Health Affairs published their first ever issue devoted to precision medicine, which highlights the broad spectrum of issues associated with development and implementation of this field.

-Susanne Haga, Rachel Myers, Geoff Ginsburg, and colleagues will have a poster presentation at the annual meeting of the American College of Medical Genetics in Charlotte, N.C.
+Susanne Haga, Rachel Myers, Geoff Ginsburg, and colleagues presented a poster at the annual meeting of the American College of Medical Genetics in Charlotte, N.C.

 The Annual Molecular Diagnostics Virtual Conference is the premiere venue for scientists, technologists, and professionals to discuss and present the newest advances in molecular diagnostics testing.